chipKIT32/chipKIT32-MAX/readme.txt

 * On Linux, drivers are included in kernel versions 2.4.20 or greater.

 CREDITS
-Arduino is an open source project, supported by many.
+Arduino is an open source project, and so is MPIDE supported by many.

 The Arduino team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David A. Mellis.